hkiang01/Entity-Property-Linker/README.md

 2. A single repo instead of 2.
 Why?
 1 PR for everything instead of 1 PR for the API, and then another for the UI

    This also makes deployments easier as some changes might be tightly coupled between, the API and UI.
-THis enables you to deliver business value faster.
+This enables you to deliver business value faster, at least in the initial stages.

-   Check out this artifle
+  Take this with a grain of salt, as this can run into scaling issues down the line.

 3. Migrations, migrations, migrations (see [Pattern: Database per service](https://microservices.io/patterns/data/database-per-service.html))